$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Mathematical background and preliminaries

-Our rationale for using the $\CH_2$ norm as a performance metric stems from the fact that the $\CH_2$ \emph{system error} controls the $\CL_\infty$ \emph{output error} in the time domain.
-For any admissible input $\Bu$, the $\CL^{p}_\infty$ distance between the full- and reduced-order outputs of~\cref{eq:lqoSys} and~\cref{eq:lqoSysRed} is bounded above by the corresponding $\CH_2$ system error, i.e.,
+Our rationale for using the $\CH_2$ norm as a performance metric stems from the fact that the $\CH_2$ \emph{system error} controls the $\CL^{p}_\infty$ \emph{output error} in the time domain.
+For an ``admissible'' input $\Bu$, the $\CL^{p}_\infty$ error between the full- and reduced-order outputs of~\cref{eq:lqoSys} and~\cref{eq:lqoSysRed} is bounded above by the corresponding $\CH_2$ system error, i.e.,

-where $\|\By-\Byr\|_{\CL^p_\infty(\R_{\geq 0})}\defeq \sup_{t\geq0}\|\By(t)-\Byr(t)\|_\infty$, and
+where $\|\By-\Byr\|_{\CL^p_\infty}\defeq \sup_{t\geq0}\|\By(t)-\Byr(t)\|_\infty$, and

-By admissible $\Bu$, we mean that the norms defined in~\cref{eq:L2norms} are finite for $\Bu$.
-We refer the reader to~\cite[Theorem~3.4]{BenGPD21} or~\cite{Reietal24} for a derivation of~\cref{eq:H2ErrorBound}.
-Thus, if one's objective is to design a \ROM{}~\cref{eq:lqoSysRed} so that output error is uniformly small over time $t\geq 0$ for any $\CL_2$ input, then the bound~\cref{eq:H2ErrorBound} suggests that one should aim to minimize the $\CH_2$ model reduction error.
+By ``admissible'' $\Bu$, we mean that the norms in~\cref{eq:L2norms} are finite.
+We refer to~\cite[Theorem~3.4]{BenGPD21} or~\cite{Reietal25} for a derivation of~\cref{eq:H2ErrorBound}.
+Thus, if one wishes to ensure that the output error induced by~\cref{eq:lqoSysRed} is uniformly small over time $t\geq 0$ for any $\CL_2$ input, then the bound~\cref{eq:H2ErrorBound} suggests minimizing the corresponding $\CH_2$ model reduction error.

-This motivates our study of the $\CH_2$-optimal model reduction problem.
+This motivates our study of the following $\CH_2$-optimal model reduction problem.
 Given an order-$n$ asymptotically stable \LQO{} system as in~\cref{eq:lqoSys}, we seek an asymptotically stable reduced model $\Sysred$ as in~\cref{eq:lqoSysRed} of a fixed approximation order $1\leq r< n$ such that the $\CH_2$ error in approximating $\Sys$ is minimized, i.e., $\Sysred$ solves

 The squared $\CH_2$ error is only used for the ease of deriving first-order optimality conditions later on.
 The $\CH_2$ minimization problem~\cref{eq:H2OptimalMORProb} is in general nonconvex, and global minimizers are hard to characterize.
 Thus, we adopt the more modest goal of identifying \ROM{}s~\cref{eq:lqoSysRed} that satisfy some first-order necessary conditions for local optimality.
 Here, we derive conditions based upon the tangential interpolation of the (univariate) linear- and (multivariate) quadratic-output transfer functions in~\cref{eq:lqoTfs}.
-The $\CH_2$-optimal model reduction of \LQO{} systems has also been investigated in the recent works~\cite{Reietal24,YanWJ25}.
-In~\cite{Reietal24}, the authors establish Wilson~\cite{Wil70,VanGPA08} (or, Gramian-based) first-order necessary conditions for $\CH_2$ optimality.
-This is accomplished by taking gradients of the squared $\CH_2$ system error with respect to the reduced-order system matrices in~\cref{eq:lqoSysRed} as parameters.
-Time- and frequency-limited extensions of this optimality framework were recently developed in~\cite{Zuletal24,ZulEtAl24b}.
-The work~\cite{YanWJ25} performs $\CH_2$-optimal model reduction using the Riemannian $\mathsf{BFGS}$ method.